- Current students

 - Skin Clinic – treatment of skin conditions, e.g. acne, lesions, rashes and moles

-How to register with Te Puna Waiora
+How to enrol Te Puna Waiora as your GP

-When registering with us, we’ll need verification of who you are, please bring with you a birth certificate or passport (original or certified copy).
+When enroling with us, we’ll need verification of who you are, please bring with you a birth certificate or passport (original or certified copy).
 If you’re an international student, you’ll also need to bring your visa, along with your Health Insurance number and expiry date (original or certified copy).

 How to make an appointment?